Can Restaurants And Other Businesses Confiscate Fake COVID-19 Vaccination Cards? Officials Advise Against It

 CHICAGO (CBS) — While checking COVID-19 vaccine cards, a restaurant employee told a CBS 2 staffer they’ve confiscated about 20 cards they believed to be fake while enforcing the city mandate.

-It got us thinking – how are they checking, and are private businesses that are charged with enforcing the city’s rules allowed to take away those cards?READ MORE: With 6 Children And Teens Shot And 1 Killed In Chicago Within Hours This Week, Youth Mentor Says Action Is Needed Now
+It got us thinking – how are they checking, and are private businesses that are charged with enforcing the city’s rules allowed to take away those cards?READ MORE: Doggy Daycare Owner Appalled After State's Attorney Declines To Prosecute State Inspector Jose Guillen, Who Was Caught On Camera Groping Her

 CBS 2’s Tara Molina, who has tracked this from the beginning, went right to the top with those questions.